fastrgv/RufasSok/README.md

 This is a minimalistic version of the Sokoban puzzle game with 2 external solvers, and two embedded auto-solvers.

-This implementation is fully OpenGL 3.3 with no "deprecated" functions.

 It has undo (u), restart (r), and setpoint (z) functions.
 Each data file has several "levels".
 The next (n) and previous (p) keys move between levels.
-Bigger (+) and smaller (-) keys on the numeric keypad help you adjust the size of the window.
+Bigger (9)-key and smaller (1)-key  help you adjust the size of the window.
 The (left-shift) and (right-shift) keys move you to the previous or next puzzle files.
 To move the "pusher" use the arrow keys, or WASD keys.
 The objective is to push all the movable objects onto their targets.
 And now the (=)-key triggers an embedded solver that helps you when you get stuck.

 --------------------------------------------
 ## Features